Our Top 10 Airport Hacks When Going On Holiday

 Pros: Save an average of £50 on tickets.

 What you need: A computer / telephone

 Cheapflights did a study on the best time to buy airline tickets, and they found that Tuesday and Wednesday were the best times to book.
 On average, you saved £50 per ticket when, on those two days, you book your flights – the cheapest days also were Thursday and Friday.

-Sunday was the worst time for both ticket-booking and traveling, as it was way more expensive to fly out before the workweek began.
+Sunday was the worst time for both ticket-booking and travelling, as it was way more expensive to fly out before the workweek began.
 In terms of what month to choose, Cheapflights said that January and February had the best deals on flights, while the summer months often led to more expensive ticket prices.